Recipe for minced beef hotpot

 This easy minced beef hotpot recipe is my version of a hotpot using minced beef instead of lamb.

 If you have ever been to the North of England you may have been lucky enough to try a Lancashire hotpot.
 Lancashire hotpot is a traditional British dish consisting of layers of lamb, onions, and sliced potatoes.
 These are slow-cooked to perfection, resulting in a hearty and flavorful one-pot meal.

 This recipe is really more like a hotpot version of my cottage pie recipe, without the mashed potato topping.
 Good old British comfort food – great for a cold winter night.

 Stew and Pie Recipes and Hotpots

-A steak and ale pie, a traditional pub favourite, will have a pastry topping, which could be puff pastry or shortcrust, depending on the chef.
+A steak and ale pie, a traditional pub favourite, will have a pastry topping, which could be puff pastry or shortcrust.
 But you may even get the same filling served up as a stew.

 A hotpot, on the other hand, is normally a stew with a topping made of sliced potatoes, a bit like in a potato gratin.
-It normally would be made of succulent lamb from the wonderful fells of Lancashire, but in this case, I have made one with ground beef.
+It is normally made of succulent lamb from the wonderful fells of Lancashire.
+But in this case, I have made one with ground beef.